ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

     As a <b>legal staff member</b>, I want the data to be signed with a digital signature by an external authority, so that I can prove the authenticity of the data in court.

+!!! abstract "[US-DI-00] Rights management"
+    As a <b>Moodle administrator</b>, I want to be able to define who has access to the archived data, so that I can ensure that only authorized persons can access the data and prevent unauthorized people from deleting archives.

+    As a <b>legal staff member</b>, I want to be able to prevent the deletion of archives once created, e.g., through a WORM (write-once-read-many) storage solution.

 ### Automation